 2019 NBA Draft: 5 Prospects with Legit Star Potential

-NBA teams drafting in the top five June 20 will be hoping to add a star.
+NBA teams drafting in the top five on June 20 will be hoping to add a star.
 They'll have some enticing options between this year's freshman class and one of the nation's breakout sophomores.

 All of these prospects appear to possess All-Star upside based on their physical profiles, athletic abilities, skill sets and early success, though some are obviously further away than others.